stiproot/py-azdo-http-client/README.md

-# agnt-smth
+# py-azdo-http-client

-A simple agentic workflow builder framework, ontop of LangChain and LangGraph.
+A simple HTTP client for interacting with the AzureDevOps API.